MathiasGruber/PConv-Keras/README.md

 **Stage 2**
 Learning rate of 0.00005 for 50 epochs where batch normalization in all encoding layers is disabled.

-Training time for shown images was absolutely crazy long, but that is likely because of my poor personal setup (GeForce GTX 970).
+Training time for shown images was absolutely crazy long, but that is likely because of my poor personal setup.
 The few tests I've tried on a 1080Ti (with batch size of 4) indicates that training time could be around 10 days, as specified in the paper.